Understanding and complying with orders

 A property owner has complied with the order when an inspector from HCIDLA has verified the abatement of the cited violations in conformity with code requirements.

 To appeal the order, kindly contact Senior Inspector assigned to your case.
 To find out the assigned Senior Inspector, please call the number provided on the order.
+Click here if you are appealing cited zoning code violations; otherwise, click here to download the appeal form to appeal an order.

 What happens if you do not comply with the order?